DarwinCamahalan/casino-offer-ai-researcher/README.md

 1. **Casino Discovery**: Identifies licensed/operational casinos in NJ, MI, PA, and WV using AI research
 2. **Promotional Research**: Discovers current casino promotional offers for both existing and new casinos
-3. **Smart Comparison**: Compares discovered offers with existing database to identify better deals
+3. **Smart Comparison**: Compares discovered offers with existing database AND all historical research data
-4. **Clean Reporting**: Presents findings in an easy-to-review, actionable format
+4. **Clean Reporting**: Presents findings in an easy-to-review, actionable format with section navigation

 ### Project Context